google/badwolf/docs/bql.md

   GROUP BY ?gp;
 ```

-Would return the number of grandchildren per grandparent.
+Which would return the number of grandchildren per grandparent.
 However, it would
-be better if the distinct version was used to guaranteed that all duplicates
+be better if the distinct version was used to guarantee that all duplicates
-resulting on the graph data are removed.
+resulting from the graph data are removed.
 The query below illustrates how
-the `distinct` variant work.
+the `distinct` variant works:

 ```
   SELECT ?grandparent as ?gp, count(distinct ?grand_child) as ?gc